 Search & Reconnection Services

 The decision to search for a birth parent is a unique and personal choice that can be emotionally challenging and full of uncertainty.
-ADOPTIONS OF INDIANA offers counseling and search services for adult adoptees who were adopted in Indiana.
-We hope to offer support and guidance throughout the search and reconnection process.
+Due to the challenges of Covid, Adoptions of Indiana is not currently offering counseling and search services for adult adoptees who were adopted in Indiana.
+We hope to offer support and guidance throughout the search and reconnection in the future.

 Adult adoptees are the most common group seeking adoption information and birth relatives.
 While the reasons are varied and individual, these are a few of the most common:

 By realizing one’s motivation for searching, it can put the search process in perspective and help guide you to the appropriate resources to locate information.
 We are able to provide resources that may assist you in your search.
 Please contact us at email@example.com for more information.

 Adoption is a personal issue involving grief and loss.
 There are often emotions tied to the search and reconnection process that the adoptee may not yet be aware.
 Through counseling and self-exploration Adoptions of Indiana helps adoptees address positive and negative information that they may receive during their search.
 We also help educate family and friends to support you through this process.

 To begin a search, always start with the known facts regarding the adoption: